 When you hear the word “dollar,” you probably think of the U.S. dollar.
 It is, after all, the most widely used dollar in the world.
 In fact, the U.S. dollar (known as USD at international currency exchanges) is accepted in many cities, countries, and regions of the world either as primary or secondary currency.
 The U.S. dollar is also currently the reserve currency of many countries.
 Citizens of some countries may prefer to earn, save, or spend U.S. dollars due to their stability.
 This is one reason Remitly makes it possible for our customers to send dollars to their loved ones in other countries, such as Vietnam, Jamaica, and many others (check out the options for your preferred country on our homepage).

 The United States is not the only country to use an official currency called a dollar, however.
-For example, the dollars of Canada, Australia, New Zealand, Singapore, and Liberia are all called dollars but are completely different types of national currency.
+For example, the dollars of Canada, Australia, New Zealand, Singapore, and Liberia are all called dollars but are entirely different types of national currency.
 Many of these were originally based on British pounds, such as the Jamaican dollar and the Canadian dollar.

 American Dollars Abroad

 Many countries use the American dollar to invest, pay an international debt, or trade with other nations.

 Commodities such as gold and oil are even priced in USD, so other countries can easily purchase them using their reserve currency.
 A reserve currency is a specific type of money held by central banks and international financial institutions to trade with one another.